tanthanh85/network-automation-course/modules/05_restconf_netconf/theory5.md

 ### 3.1 Building RESTCONF URIs (Uniform Resource Identifiers)

 A RESTCONF URI is constructed to point to a specific node in the YANG data tree.
-The basic structure is: `https://:/restconf/data/`
+The basic structure is: `https:/{host}/:{port}/restconf/data/{yangpath}`

-*   ``: The IP address or hostname of your router.
+*   {host}: The IP address or hostname of your router.
-*   ``: Usually 443 for HTTPS.
+*   {port}: Usually 443 for HTTPS.
 *   `/restconf/data/`: This is the base path for accessing data nodes defined by YANG models.
-*   ``: This is the critical part.
+*   {yangpath}: This is the critical part.
 It specifies the path to the desired data within the YANG model hierarchy.
 It uses a specific format:
     *   `module-name:top-level-container/list-name=key-value/leaf-name`
     *   `module-name:` is the prefix defined in the YANG model (e.g., `Cisco-IOS-XE-process-cpu-oper:`, `ietf-interfaces:`).
     *   List entries are identified by `list-name=key-value` (e.g., `interface=GigabitEthernet1`).